Miss Puerto Rico Universe 2010

-Special awards
+Miss Puerto Rico Universe 2010 was the 55th Miss Puerto Rico Universe pageant, held at the Centro De Bellas Artes Luis A. Ferré in San Juan, Puerto Rico, on November 12, 2009.

+Mayra Matos crowned Mariana Vicente at the end of the event.
+Vicente represented Puerto Rico at the Miss Universe 2010 pageant, and placed in the top ten.

 Castings

 Eight casting calls were held throughout Puerto Rico beginning on May 9, 2009 and ending on June 28, 2009.
 Over 60 women were selected as pre-contestants, but only 40 became the official contestants in an event on July 11, 2009 in Teatro Ambassador in San Juan.
 During the event five contestants were given the Special Awards of the night: